robgpita/flows2fim/README.md

 Dependencies:
  - 'fim' command needs access to 'gdalbuildvrt' and 'gdalwarp' program.
 GDAL must be installed separately and made available in Path.

+Units:
+Current support is for English units.
+The flow values must be in `cfs`

 ## For Users

 ### Getting Started